+Residents are selected based upon their preparedness, abilities, aptitudes, academic credentials, communication skills, and personal qualities such as motivation and integrity.
 Applications will be accepted only through ERAS (Electronic Residency Application Services).
 If you have any questions about ERAS, please contact the Dean's office at your school of medicine.
 Your application will be considered complete when it includes the CAF (common application form), the Dean's letter from your medical school, letters of recommendation from at least three additional physicians, medical school grade transcript, a copy of all USMLE board score results, a photo, and a personal statement.
 Your personal statement should include a brief autobiography, your expectations of a residency program, and a statement of your future career goals.
-In addition, those applicants who are not USA citizens must be able to meet the current requirements for an appropriate USA visa.
-The deadline for applications is September 20th, excepting the Dean's letter (which is required, but not released until Oct.
+In addition, applicants must be legally able to work in the US, or eligible to obtain work authorization.
+The deadline for applications is September 25, 2017 excepting the Dean's letter (which is required, but not released until Oct.
 1), and applications will be reviewed in October.
 Interviews will be offered in October for the interview dates listed above.

 The program begins July 1 and ends June 30 for each year of the residency.
 The three applicants who are accepted into the residency program each year will be notified by the matching program, followed by a telephone call and correspondence from the department chairman.

 All applicants are requested to keep the department up to date with changes in addresses and telephone numbers.
 For more information about the application process for the OHSU Otolaryngology residency program, email the Residency Program Coordinator.